tetcoin/trie/CONTRIBUTING.md

 After the PR is merged into master:
 * `cargo publish` on the latest master (try with `--dry-run` first)
-* Add a git tag in format `<crate-name>-v<version>`, e.g. `git tag trie-db-v0.2.2` and push it with `git push origin trie-db-v0.2.2`
+* Add a git tag in format `<crate-name>-v<version>`, e.g. `git tag tetsy-trie-db-v0.2.2` and push it with `git push origin tetsy-trie-db-v0.2.2`

 ## Conduct

-We follow [Substrate Code of Conduct].
+We follow [Tetcore Code of Conduct].

-[Substrate Code of Conduct]: https://github.com/paritytech/substrate/blob/master/CODE_OF_CONDUCT.adoc
+[Tetcore Code of Conduct]: https://github.com/tetcoin/tetcore/blob/master/CODE_OF_CONDUCT.adoc

 ## Attribution